 - You can make your own using my Homemade Marshmallow recipe.
 They don’t hold up as long as commercial marshmallows so if you use these, add them in right before serving.

-- You can use the Dandies brand marshmallows, which seems to be pretty widely available at local health food stores or on Amazon.
+- You can use the Dandies brand marshmallows, which seem to be pretty widely available at local health food stores or on Amazon.
 These are vegan but they do have regular sugar and carrageenan in them.
 I used this brand in the mini size for some of the testings on this recipe and they held up really well in the salad

 - You can try this sugar-free, keto version from Max Mallow.
 I have not tried these in this recipe because I didn’t discover them until the other day, long after I’d already developed this recipe, and I haven’t been in the mood to make this salad recently.